Advantages of Homeschooling

 27. Holidays

-Travel outside of school holidays is much cheaper.
+We travel outside of school holidays so it’s much cheaper.

 28. Opportunities to develop a growth mindset